letscontrolit/ESPEasy/docs/source/Network/_Network.rst

 A Network plugin is comparable with a 'driver' for a network adapter.

-The first 2 entries will be the same for every ESPEasy setup and these cannot be removed.

-- Wi-Fi Station: To connect the ESP board to an access point.
-- Wi-Fi AP: To let the ESP board act as an access point.

 .. note::
    The network code of ESPEasy has been rewritten in 2025/2026.